rahulshankariyer/PortolioProject/README.md

 ## Project 3 (SQL Data Cleaning)

-For the purpose of this project, I downloaded a Nashville Housing dataset from the the github of "Alex the Analyst" and just like in Project 1, imported the data into Microsoft SQL Server Management Studio.
+For the purpose of this project, I downloaded a Nashville Housing dataset from the below github repository:

+<a href = "https://github.com/AlexTheAnalyst/PortfolioProjects"> Nashville Housing Dataset </a>

+Just like in Project 1, imported the data into Microsoft SQL Server Management Studio.
 I then cleaned the data using the queries in the below SQL file:

 <a href = "Nashville Housing.sql"> Nashville Housing.sql </a>

 ## Project 4 (Python)

+For the purpose of this project, I downloaded a Movies dataset from Kaggle from the below link:

+<a href = "https://www.kaggle.com/datasets/danielgrijalvas/movies"> Movies dataset </a>

-For the purpose of this project, I downloaded a Movies dataset from Kaggle and after downloading Anaconda Navigator and launching Jupyter Notebooks, I cleaned and analyzed the data using Python.
+and after downloading Anaconda Navigator and launching Jupyter Notebooks, I cleaned and analyzed the data using Python.
 The code is available in the below file:

 <a href = "Movies.ipynb"> Movies.ipynb </a>